emzeat/mz-lictools/README.md

 Have you ever been annoyed by the task of manually maintaining the licensing headers for your source files?

-The `license-tools` utility is here to safe the day for you :)
+The `license-tools` utility is here to save the day for you :)

 It will automate the task of adding a license header to new files and updating license headers of existing files:
 * Configure a license for the entire repository.
 Several FOSS licenses are packaged, closed source licenses are supported as well, see `lictool --help`.